thdgm/lab1-git-race/README.md

 Some ideas for obtaining a :gift: if you are the first that:

-- **Home improvement II**: Use an endpoint that returns the message and update the HTML in client side (no MVC server side)
 - **Home improvement III**: Use moder JS framework (React) and a Restful web service (no MVC server side)

 User name | NIA | CI |Score